LiliyaStefanova/reading-tracker/README.md

 Cd into the folder where you cloned the project.
 Then run `json-server --watch db.json` in order to start the server.

-The resources will be available on [Resources] (http://localhost:3000/books)
+The resources will be available on [Resources](http://localhost:3000/books).

 ## Code scaffolding